Home » Writing A Book » Author Tips » 12 Key Book Writing Tips For First Time Authors

 Write something else

-If you’re feeling blocked on your current project, try writing a different scene, character sketch, or piece of dialogue.
+If you’re feeling blocked on your current project, try writing a different scene, character sketch, or dialogue.

 Set a timer

 Allow yourself a certain amount of time to write, say 15 minutes, and then write without stopping.
-This can break through the barrier of a blank page.
+Time restraints can break through the barrier of a blank page and lead to a productive writing session.

 Read your work out loud